madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 Given Ubuntu distributes parts of desktop via snap, disable of refresh means some desktop software software updates cannot be delivered.

+## Limited Hacking

+I tried `rclone` snap and it did not work.
+It needs access to profile for dot config files, but it has only home.
+Fixing that by reading `rclone` docs and passing config file via environment variables, brought up the next issue, and so on.
+The snap state is also old.
+This leave me as user with no choice, but download and install `rclone` on my own.
+This will in general endanger users.

+A similar situation with `chromium` browser arises, where the snap is inadequate for many users.
+This will result in direct installs of Google Chrome binaries from Google web site.

+While *snap* is maybe ok for GNOME and other Ubuntu parts, it is not a replacement for current third-party software via `apt`.

 ## Summary

 Ubuntu snap is an interesting concept, with impressive achievements and with several unpolished corners, that creates an illusion of security, and that is here to stay.